 - ↧ 304 m

-From Gördalen, the path leads north into the Drevfjällen, a remote and lesser-visited highland area.
-The stage begins by following a dirt road for a short stretch out of Gördalen, then veering onto a trail that ascends through pine and birch forest, passing Gröningshållan.
-The stage ends at Id-Persätern, a small resting cabin.
+From Gördalen, the route heads north into Drevfjällen, a remote and rarely visited highland region.
+It starts along a short section of dirt road before turning onto a trail that climbs through pine and birch forest, passing Gröningshållan along the way.
+The stage ends at Id-Persätern.

 Id-Persätern - Busjön